nexentaedge/nexentaedge.github.io/src/pending/AChunkIsAChunk.md

 title: A Chunk Is A Chunk
 author: Caitlin Bestler
 ---
-There are some other NexentaEdge blogs in progress dealing with erasure coding and multi-site/cloud support.

-But they both raise a common theme that I thought was worth talking about first.
+There are other NexentaEdge blogs in progress on erasure coding and multi-site/cloud support.
+They both raise a common theme that I thought was worth talking about first.

-Both of these features are made far simpler because NexentaEdge itself has adopted militant simplicity on its architectural principles.
+Both are made far simpler because NexentaEdge has adopted militant simplicity as one of its architectural principles.

 Specifically, a chunk is a chunk.

+Chunks are typed, we know which Chunks are Version Manifests versus payload.
+But most chunk operations are not impacted by the type.

-This allows for erasure coding where no special code is required to deal with stripes of a chunk.
+This allows for erasure coding without special code to deal with stripes of a chunk.

 We also replicate chunks between multiple federated clusters, not stripes nor whole objects.